MarcEngrie/Ping-Network/README.md

 the tool will do a full scan of the network as well as a specific scan of all devices list in PingNetwork_192.168.1.lst.
 Any deivce not responding will be reported.
 Any device alive and not in the list will also be reported.

-Reporting can be controlled in the corresponding YAML file
+Reporting can be on the screen (PRINT), in a file (FILE) or a mail (SMTP), controlled in the corresponding YAML file
 ~~~
 PRINT:
     Enabled: True